Skip to content

 Terminal window

-ontoskills install mareasw/office/xlsx
+ontoskills install obra/superpowers/test-driven-development

 Downloads compiled .ttl from the store and places it in ~/.ontoskills/ontologies/.